dzhibas/ripdu/README.md

 ripdu
 --

-Ripdu ripdu is a command line disk usage utility. it's build on rust and uses multi-thread directory traversal same as used in ripgrep and fd
+ripdu is a command line disk usage utility. it's build on rust and uses multi-thread directory traversal same as used in ripgrep and fd

 ### Usage